Ergodic theory on coded shift spaces: Uniqueness of Measures of Maximal Entropy

 Hence $\mu_3$ is well-defined and $\mu_3(E)=c^{-1}=1/6$.
 Next, we calculate the measure-theoretic entropy $h_{\sigma_E}(\nu_3)$.
 By applying the fact that $\nu_3$ is (up to conjugacy) a Bernoulli measure we obtain

 Since $\mu_3(E)=\frac16$ Abramov's formula yields $h_\sigma(\mu_3)=\log 2$.
 We conclude that $\mu_3$ is an ergodic measure of maximal entropy on $X$ and is $\cG$-Bernoulli.
-With having established the existence of a measure of maximal entropy which assigns full measure to $X_{\rm seq}$ its uniqueness follows from Corollary \ref{cor:h_seq=h_res}.
+Having established the existence of a measure of maximal entropy that assigns full measure to $X_{\rm con}$ its uniqueness follows from Corollary \ref{cor:h_seq=h_res}.
 This completes the proof. \end{proof}

 Next we consider beta shifts and analyze the corresponding measures of maximal entropy.
 Our goal is to apply Corollary \ref{cor:h_seq=h_res} to derive an explicit formula for the measure of maximal entropy.
 We briefly review some basic facts about beta shifts, see, e.g., \cite{BDWY,ClTh} and the references therein for more details.
 Let $\beta>1$ be a real number.
 The {\em beta shift} $X_{\beta}$ is the natural coding space associated with the $\beta$-transformation $f_{\beta}:[0,1)\rightarrow [0,1)$ defined by $f_{\beta}(x)=\beta x\,\, (\text{mod } 1)$.
 If $\beta\in\bN$, then $X_\beta$ is the full shift with $\beta$ symbols.
 Therefore, we may assume that $\beta$ is not an integer.
-Moreover, $X_{\beta}$ is sofic if and only if $\beta$ is eventually periodic.
-Thus we may assume that $\beta$ is not eventually periodic.